HarveyYifanLi/RESTfulNoteApp/README.md

 # RESTfulNoteApp
 ## RESTful Web App

-This is a Blog Post style RESTful Web App developed in NodeJS.
+This is a Blog Post style RESTful Web App developed in NodeJS, with the complete user authentication functionality integrated.

 ## Dependencies